-"Based upon what is herein set forth, we expect you will want to afford us an opportunity to personally present the within documentary proof - which we would have presented at the [May 21, 1996] hearing on "The Role of the American Bar Association in the Judicial Selection Process" - as to how the ABA fails the public, which is utterly disserved and endangered by its behindclosed-doors role in the judicial screening process."
+"Based upon what is herein set forth, we expect you will want to afford us an opportunity to personally present the within documentary proof-which we would have presented at the [May 21, 1996] hearing on "The Role of the American Bar Association in the Judicial Selection Process"-as to how the ABA fails the public, which is utterly disserved and endangered by its behind-closed-doors role in the judicial screening process."
 (Exhibit "A-1", p.
 127)

-I daresay most people reading the May 27, 1996 letter would have had a similar expectation - and especially, if they had before them the substantiating documentary proof it transmitted.
-Conspicuously, the "Editor's Note", appearing at the end of the letter as printed in the record of the Committee's May 21, 1996 hearing on the ABA's role, states: "Above mentioned materials were not available at presstime."
+I daresay most people reading the May 27, 1996 letter would have had a similar expectation-and especially, if they had before them the substantiating documentary proof it transmitted.
+Conspicuously, the "Editor's Note", added to the end of the letter, as printed in the record of the Committee's May 21, 1996 hearing on the ABA's role, states: "Above mentioned materials were not available at press time."
 (Exhibit "A-1", p.
 127).
 This is most strange as all those materials were express mailed to the Committee together with the "hard copy" of the letter.

-The only response we received to our May 27, 1996 letter (Exhibit "A-1") was a June 13, 1996 acknowledgement from Senator Strom Thurmond (Exhibit "D-1"), whose form-letter
+The only response we received to our May 27, 1996 letter (Exhibit "A-1") was a June 13, 1996 acknowledgement from Senator Strom Thurmond (Exhibit "D-1"), whose form-letter text repeated. verbatim. the Senator's statement at the May 21,